10 Ways to Stop Bum Sweat on Chairs

 Apply antiperspirant or deodorant if needed.
 The most common cause of perspiration is stress and anxiety, but there are other causes.

-For instance, the heat of summer will often lead people to sweat more than usual.
+For instance, summer heat often makes people sweat more than usual.
 If you have underarm sweat, try using an antiperspirant or deodorant on the problem areas before wearing clothing that might show it.

 9. Sit Further Away From Radiators/Heater

-Sitting close to a heater, your body will produce more heat and sweat.
-This will cause your clothes and chair to get damp.
-If you want to avoid this, ensure that you sit further away from the heat source.
+Sitting close to a heater, your body will produce more Heat and sweat.
+This will cause your clothes and Chair to get damp.
+If you want to avoid this, ensure you sit further away from the heat source.
 For example, if there’s a radiator near you, try sitting as far back as possible.
 This will help keep your clothes dry and smelling fresh!

 10. Practice Deep Breathing Techniques Before Class Starts